 However, I think even if he was interested, it probably wouldn’t have been a good idea to date this guy anyway.

 One fact that concerns me is that he didn’t know if he could get a ride to go out with you.
 I understand that not every person has a car, but do you really want to be the one who has to pick him up for dates all the time?
 Worse, do you want him to have to rely on his friends for rides to dates all the time?
-That responsibility is eventually going to get very tiring and very expensive (have you seen the price of gas lately?).
+That responsibility is eventually going to get very tiring and very expensive.
 Even if you stay on campus for dates, something just seems iffy about him needing a ride to go out — almost as if he was using that as an excuse so he wouldn’t just have to turn you down outright.

 On top of that, let’s say you do go out.
 Let’s say, worst-case scenario, it doesn’t work out.
 Now you two have to work together in awkward silence until things get patched up.
 Dating coworkers is frowned upon for a reason, and I’d hate to see you become a textbook example of one of those reasons.